fathyshalaby/Commit-Analyser/README.md

 - **Feedback Loop**: Provides real-time feedback to developers, suggesting improvements or corrections to their commit messages.

 In the realm of code, where clarity is king, **CommitAnalyzer** ensures that your project's narrative is as polished as the code itself.
 Commit with confidence, knowing that your messages are in line with your team's best practices! 🔍📖

+## Instructions:
+Place the above Python code in the pre-commit file within the .git/hooks directory of your repository.
+Make the pre-commit file executable:

+chmod +x pre-commit

+In the root of your repository, create a file named .commitformat.

+Now, when a user tries to commit, the script will check the commit message against the regex pattern specified in .commitformat.
+If the commit message doesn't match, the commit will be halted, and an error message will be displayed.

+This approach provides flexibility, as users can easily modify the .commitformat file to change the commit message requirements as needed.